Password-protect a Pages document on Mac

 You can assign a password to a document so that only those who know the password can open the document.
 Passwords can consist of almost any combination of numerals, capital or lowercase letters, and special keyboard characters.

 A document can have only one password.
 If you change an existing password when you share a document with others, the new password replaces the original.
-If you add a password after you share a document, make sure you notify participants.
+If you add a password after you share a document, be sure to notify participants.

 If your computer has Touch ID, the fingerprint detection feature, you can use it to open your password-protected documents with your fingerprint alone.